Quality assurance

 We will advise the school or service when monitoring is no longer required.

-Where NESA identifies a compliance or quality issue with a recommendation for Proficient Teacher we will:
+Where we identify a compliance or quality issue with a recommendation for Proficient Teacher we will:

 - review all relevant documentation related to the teacher accreditation recommendation and may seek additional information from the school or service

-- provide written feedback to the principal or service director outlining the compliance or quality issue
+- provide written feedback to the principal or TA Delegate outlining the compliance or quality issue

-- advise the principal or service director and employer of the period of monitoring that may be implemented for all teacher accreditation recommendations
+- advise the principal or TA Delegate and employer of the period of monitoring that may be implemented for all teacher accreditation recommendations

 - provide written feedback on progress and improvement during the monitoring period on recommendations completed

-- advise the principal or service director and employer when monitoring is no longer required.
+- advise the principal or TA Delegate and employer when monitoring is no longer required.

-NESA monitors the assessment of HALT modules on an ongoing basis as HALT Assessors and External Assessors complete them.
-NESA will address any identified issues by providing relevant feedback and training to HALT Assessors and/or External Assessors to ensure the assessment of HALT applications are valid, reliable and are consistent with the Standards at the higher levels.
+We monitor the assessment of HALT modules as HALT Assessors and External Assessors complete them.
+We will address any issues by providing feedback and training to HALT Assessors and External Assessors.
+This ensures the assessment of HALT applications are valid, reliable and consistent with the higher level Standards.

-NESA also has quality assurance processes in place to assure NESA recognised programs are aligned with the HALT Standards and the program application, and will provide feedback to the program provider on any areas within the recognised program that needs development.
+We also have quality assurance processes in place to assure NESA recognised programs are aligned with the HALT Standards and the program application.
+We will provide feedback to the program provider on any areas within the program that needs development.

 Types of audits